r-rocha/jsPsych-in-Qualtrics/mkdocs/hello-world.md

 }
 ```

-### Change 5: Add the clean up and continue functions
+### Change 5: Adding the clean up and continue functions

 When the jsPsych ends, `display_stage` and `display_stage_background` should be removed.
 Then, execulte the `clickNextButton` to simulate clicking the Next button and proceed to the next question.